 - Violations of these conditions may result in the Department of Livestock refusal to issue a grazing permit the following year.

 Sheep transportation permits are required when removing or transporting sheep from a county or the state.
 This is a transportation permit only and the sheep are not required to be inspected.
-The cost is $1.00 per permit.
+Sheep transportation permit pricing and ordering can be found here.